mhhollomon/gertrude/README.md

 - A lower directory name of the next 2 characters
 - A file name of the last 16 characters.

-In theory, this means each directory could have 1100+ entries.
-So, may need to rethink this.

-Note that because of the structure, there is no "primary key" - all indexes are equivalent in terms of speed (all suck).
+Note that because of the structure, there is no "primary key" - all indexes are equivalent in terms of speed.

 ### row delete
 The file is deleted and the indexes are updated.